-This one’s especially important if you’re starting a business in an competitive marketplace.
-Consider your target demographic, what sets your product or service apart, and how you can weave that speciality into your brand positioning.
+This one’s especially important if you’re starting a business in a competitive marketplace.
+Consider your target demographic, what sets your product or service apart, and how you can weave that specialty into your brand positioning.

-Nicole Faith is the founder and Concept Concierge™ of 10 Carat Creations, a consulting firm for freelancers.
+Nicole Faith is the founder of 10 Carat Creations, a consulting firm for freelancers.
 As soon as she narrowed in on “sophisticated solopreneuers” as her target clientele, she says it was like striking gold.
-“Once I pivoted, I had an easier time talking to people about my business, which made me more memorable,” she said.
+“Once I pivoted, I had an easier time talking to people about my business, which made me more memorable.”

 Take your business online.

 When you’re shaping your brand identity, online marketing can be a powerful tool.
 First, create free business accounts on social platforms like Facebook, Instagram, Twitter, and LinkedIn.
-To kick your marketing up a notch, you can also pay by the dollar for promotional ads to run on Facebook and Instagram.
-Both tools allow you to choose an audience based on target demographic or behavior, allowing for optimal discovery of your business.
+You can also pay by the dollar for promotional ads to run on Facebook and Instagram.
+Both tools allow you to choose an audience based on your target demographic or behavior, allowing for optimal discovery of your business.

 You’ll also want to create a website that easily lists out products, services, and contact information for your customers.
-Try free website builders like WordPress, Wix and Weebly, which offer customizable templates and allow you to register for domains.
-Once your business has some cash to burn, you can pay for a subscription to Squarespace, fix errors with on-demand support, or enlist the help of SEO experts to optimize your online presence and drive organic traffic.
+Try free website builders like WordPress, Wix, and Weebly, which offer customizable templates and allow you to register for domains.
+Once your business has some cash to burn, you can pay for a subscription to a more robust platform like Squarespace, fix errors with on-demand support, or enlist the help of SEO experts to optimize your online presence and drive organic traffic.

 For more ideas, check out six of the most effective online marketing tactics that you can implement with as little as $50.

-There’s one buzzword in particular that summarizes this next big struggle for young businesses: growth.
-When asked their company goals, most small business owners will reply with some variation of this word—but scaling a business rarely comes easily.
+There’s one buzzword in particular that summarizes this next big set of business problems for young businesses: growth.
+When asked about their company goals, most small business owners will reply with some variation of this word.
+Scaling a business, however, rarely comes easily.